Quick Facts

 Not Included

-For academic year students and those enrolling in more than one session, housing and other ASA services and benefits are not provided during the break between sessions.
+For students enrolling in more than one session, housing and other ASA services and benefits are not provided during the break between sessions.

 If you need a budget or Costs of Attendance for your financial aid office, or if you simply want an estimate of the not-included costs listed above: